sagefy/sagefy/docs/Ideas.md

 ### How does Sagefy implement this idea?

-- Sets can contain sets and units.
-Sets can scale out extensively.
+- Subjects can contain subjects and units.
+Subjects can scale out extensively.
 - Cards are flexible in format.
 This flexibility means we can ask for more than comprehesion.
 - By removing complexity in the data structure, we make room for more depth by adding flexibility.
 - The system encourages spaced repetition to ensure maximum retention of knowledge.